 “What’s legal and what’s not — it’s tricky, because state laws are all over the place,” said Clarence Belnavis.
 “We all know the office pool is a low priority because law enforcement has better things to do.
 But besides the legality, March Madness, the World Cup, Super Bowl, Olympics, plus all the fantasy sports gambling, have repercussions in the workplace.

 “Things can get crazy.
 People who should be working are talking about the pros and cons of this team or that team, this player or that player.
 It’s one thing if you or I have a side wager between us, but having a few sore winners and many sore losers exchanging money in the workplace can be a problem.
+Unlike free bets for poker where you place your bet online, there is no problem if you win as credit will automatically be credited to your account.
+While betting in sports it will certainly take time.
 Not to mention that they’re stealing time from the company, which sees the normal production of widgets fall from 50 an hour to 12.”

 Belnavis is a partner in Fisher and Phillips LLP, a law firm with offices in Seattle and Portland that specializes in labor law and workplace issues.
 He’s a trial attorney with a primary emphasis in employment litigation, including disability, racial and gender discrimination, retaliation, sexual harassment, and wrongful discharge.